asyncapi/training/VIDEO_4_SCRIPT.md

 ## Similarities between AsyncAPI and OpenAPI

 AsyncAPI's ultimate goal is to work with EDA architectures as simply as with Rest APIs.
+For those who don't know what REST APIs are, we will briefly say that interface between systems and that uses HTTP to obtain data or generate operations on that data in all possible formats.

-The AsyncAPI specification in the asynchronous world is analogous to OpenAPI in the synchronous world.
+Back to the comparison, the AsyncAPI specification in the asynchronous world is analogous to OpenAPI in the synchronous world.

 Both initiatives share numerous similarities: